shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 Blind a creature.
 That creature hallucinates your hands covering its eyes.

-Cost: 1 wyl per round
+Requirement: 1 wyl per round

 *Reminder: This is a hallucination, so if the creature stops thinking about it, it disappears.*